ciso360ai/website/data/blog/security-policy.md

 - Physical testing (e.g. office access, open doors, tailgating)
 - Social engineering (e.g. phishing, vishing), or
 - Any other non-technical vulnerability testing
+- Any instance of vulnerabilites deemed out of scope below

 ## Scope
 This policy applies to the following websites and services, including sub-domains: